Cooper's hawk: Description

-Juveniles of the species are generally dark brown above, though the feathers are not infrequently edged with rufous to cinnamon and have a variable whitish mottling about the back, wing coverts and, mainly, the scapulars.
-Juvenile Cooper's tend to have streaking or washing of tawny on the cheeks, ending in a light nuchal strip, giving them a hooded appearance unlike the capped appearance of adults (some juveniles, unlike adults, may manifest a slim supercilium as well).
+Juveniles of the species are generally dark brown above, though the feathers are not infrequently edged with rufous to cinnamon and have a variable whitish mottling about the back, wing coverts, and mainly the scapulars.
+Juveniles tend to have streaking or washing of tawny on the cheeks, ending in a light nuchal strip, giving them a hooded appearance unlike the capped appearance of adults (some juveniles, unlike adults, also may manifest a slim supercilium).
 The crown is brown on juveniles rather than blackish as in adults.
 The tail is similar to that of the adult but more brownish and sometimes shows an additional fourth band.
 The juvenile has more pale white to cream base color showing than older birds, with variable dusky throat striping and mid-brown streaks, which appear as sharply defined from about the lower throat to the lower breast.
 The juvenile may have brown to black spots or bars on the thighs with thin black streaks mostly ending at the belly and conspicuous white crissum and undertail coverts.
-Juveniles can tend to appear more "disheveled" and less compact than adults in feather composition.
+Juveniles may tend to appear more "disheveled" and less compact than adults in feather composition.

-In flight, though usually considered medium-sized, Cooper's hawks can appear fairly small.
-This effect is emphasized by the short wings relative to the elongated tail (unlike unrelated hawks, the wingspan is usually less than twice as broad as the total length).
-The species tends to have rounded wings, a long rounded tail and long legs, much like other Astur and Accipiter species.
+In flight, though usually considered medium-sized, Cooper's hawks appear fairly small, as emphasized by the short wings relative to the elongated tail (unlike unrelated hawks, the wingspan is usually less than twice as broad as the total length).
+The species tends to have rounded wings, a long, rounded tail, and long legs, much like other Astur and Accipiter species.
 Cooper's hawks have a strong flight with stiff beats and short glides, tending to do so on quite level wings with wrist thrust forward yet the head consistently projects.
-The 5 outer functional primaries are notched on their inner webs, the outermost is the longest, the next outermost nearly as long.
-When soaring, these hawks do so on flattish or, more commonly, slightly raised wings, with fairly straight leading edges.
+The five outer functional primaries are notched on their inner webs, the outermost is the longest, the next outermost nearly as long.
+When soaring, these hawks do so on flattish, or more commonly, slightly raised wings, with fairly straight leading edges.
 Against the barred underbody on adults, the wings are more or less flecked in similar color, with pale greyish flight feathers and a broadly white-tipped tail correspondingly barred with dark gray.
-Meanwhile, the upperside of adults is essentially all blue-grey.
-Juvenile are mostly dark above though manifest a hooded effect on the head and a rufous-buff edges and especially whitish mottling, the latter can be fairly apparent.
-Juveniles are mainly whitish below with neatly dark streaks about the wing linings, breast, flanks and thighs, with bars on the axillaries and flight feathers.
-The tail of the juvenile has a broadly white tip and bars like adults but the ground color is a paler shade of gray.
+Meanwhile, the upper side of adults is essentially all blue-grey.
+Juveniles are mostly dark above, though manifest a hooded effect on the head and rufous-buff edges and especially whitish mottling; the latter can be fairly apparent.
+Juveniles are mainly whitish below with neatly dark streaks about the wing linings, breast, flanks, and thighs, with bars on the axillaries and flight feathers.
+The tail of the juvenile has a broadly white tip and bars like adults, but the ground color is a paler shade of gray.